Round Table (horse): Racing career

 In 1958, Round Table dominated American Thoroughbred racing.
-He began the year by capturing the races that are now known as the Strub Series at Santa Anita Park, becoming the first horse to win the Malibu Stakes, the San Fernando Stakes and the Santa Anita Maturity, now the Strub Stakes.
+He began the year by capturing the races that are now known as the Strub Series at Santa Anita Park, becoming the first horse to win the Malibu Stakes, the San Fernando Stakes, and the Santa Anita Maturity, now the Strub Stakes.
 He ended the season as the winner of every racing award available to him, including Horse of the Year.

 Five years old in 1959, he won 9 of his 14 races and his third Champion Turf Horse title.
 In the January 24, 1959 San Marcos Handicap race on turf, Round Table carried 132 pounds when he broke the Santa Anita Park course and United States record with a time of 1:58 2/5 for a mile and one-quarter on turf.
-It marked the fifth time in his career that Round Table had run a mile and one-quarter under two minutes.
-An astonishing feat, the closest to that number for any other horse in history to run that distance under the two minute mark was just two times.
+It marked the fifth time in his career that he had run a mile and one-quarter under two minutes.
+No other horse in history had run that distance in under the two-minute mark more than twice.

 Round Table's lifetime earnings were $1,749,869, and he was the third American Thoroughbred to earn more than a million dollars, after Citation and Nashua.
-Of his 66 starts, he won 43, placed in 8 and showed in 5, and set or equaled 14 track records during his career, including one world record and two U.S. records.
+Of his 66 starts, he won 43, placed in 8, and showed in 5, and he set or equaled 14 track records, including one world record and two U.S. records.